eser/sey/README.md

 To create the seyfile in current directory:
 `sey init`

+To create the seyfile (with API-type configuration) in current directory:
+`sey init --api`

 To edit seyfile created:
 `vim seyfile.js` (or open **seyfile.js** with your favorite text editor)

 To build:
 `sey build`

+To build single bundle named 'main':
+`sey build main`

 To clean working directory:
 `sey clean`